-This study used a quantitative approach to identify and analyze social and economic factors that influence the incidence of anemia in pregnant women.
-This approach allows researchers to objectively and structurally measure the relationship between variables, resulting in data that can be interpreted statistically (Sugiyono, 2022).
-The study design used was cross-sectional or observational, where data was collected at a single point in time to evaluate the relationship between socioeconomic factors with the incidence of anemia

-(faithful, 2016).
-This design is effective in providing an overview of the prevalence and Risk Factors of anemia in pregnant women, so that it can be the basis in the development of more targeted health interventions.
+This study used a quantitative approach to identify and analyze social and economic key drivers behind the emergence of anemia in pregnant women.
+This approach allows researchers to objectively and structurally measure the relationship between variables, resulting in data that can be interpreted statistically (Sugiyon 2022).
+The study design used was cross-sectional or observational, where data was collected at a single point in time to evaluate the relationship between socioeconomic factors with the incidence of anemia (faithful, 2016).
+This design is effective in providing an overview of The occurrence and underlying risk factors of anemia in expectant mothers, so that it can be the basis in the development of more targeted health interventions.

-The study population in this study is pregnant women who live in a specific region, such as in a hospital, clinic, or Community Health Center, which has data related to the health of pregnant women.
+The participants in this study are expectant mothers residing in. a specific region, such as in a hospital, clinic, or Community Health Center, which has data related to the health of pregnant women.
 This population was chosen because they are directly involved in the health system and have the possibility of developing anemia during pregnancy.
-The study sample will be selected using random sampling techniques to ensure wider representation of the existing population of pregnant women, or purposive sampling if the focus of the study leads to a group of pregnant women with special characteristics, such as age or a particular trimester of pregnancy.
+The study sample will be identified through a random selection process techniques to ensure wider representation of the existing population of pregnant women, or purposive sampling if the focus of the study leads to a group of pregnant women with special characteristics, such as age or a particular trimester of pregnancy.
 The number of samples will be determined based on the sample size formula to ensure that the samples taken are large enough and representative, so that the results can be generalized more accurately (Sekaran & Bougie, 2016).
-This sample selection technique is important to obtain valid and reliable data in the analysis of the relationship between social and economic factors with the incidence of anemia in pregnant women.
+This smple selection technique is important to obtain valid and reliable data in the analysis of the relationship between social and economic factors with the incidence of anemia in pregnant women.
+Tabal